adele-project/italianVAT/README.md

 ## Repository structure

-* the paper folder contains the paper pdf with an unpublished appendix
+* the paper folder contains the paper pdf
 * the italianVAT_dataset folder contains the tagged documents in xml format
 * xmlToJson.py is a python script that converts the dataset into json format
 * create_df.py is a python script that generates the dataframe